chromatics Europe

 1. Purpose of This Policy

-Chromatics Europe is committed to conducting all business activities with integrity, transparency, and accountability.
+Chromatics Group is committed to conducting all business activities with integrity, transparency, and accountability.

 This policy outlines our zero-tolerance approach to bribery and corruption in accordance with: